 People unacquainted with birding might be surprised to see pelicans in the arid and semi arid Western states.
 The most familiar Brown Pelican of the Gulf Coast dives for its food in salt water and most often comes to mind when pelicans are mentioned.
 But the American White Pelican (Pelecanus erythrorhynchos) is quite different and a wonderful surprise on the reservoirs and lakes of Colorado.

 This large snow-white bird is 50″–70″ long with black wing tips that can span up to 110″ (9ft.), their feet are orange, and webbed not only between the four front toes but also between the second toe and the inwardly directed back toe.
 They have very short legs.
 Unlike their Brown Pelican cousins that dive spectacularly into the water after fish, White Pelicans, with their wide, flat, bills and big orange pouches, scoop food from both fresh and salt water sources while swimming, straining about four pounds of fish, salamanders, frogs and aquatic invertebrates each day.
-A vertebra in their neck prohibits them from raising their head.

 A very social group, they arrive at nesting sites from Salt Lake City to Alberta, Canada, in the spring, grouping their nests together in colonies.
 Both sexes prominently display their bright orange bills during courtship rituals that include bowing, strutting and short flights and the male develops a fibrous bump on the upper part of the beak – a unique characteristic of the white pelican.